Time: 12:00pm ET

 - discover how to engage groups of alumni through social networking and other digital platforms; and

-- hear other schools’ ideas so you can plan your own new events.
+- hear other schools’ ideas to help you plan your own events.

 This webinar is great for: